Get ready for daffodil planting time

 Not just a symbol of Welsh pride, the daffodil is one of the UK's most popular flowers and comes in all shapes, sizes and colours.
 Given that daffodils are so easy to grow, that they work well in all but the most importunate of soils, that they can cope with some shade and that they are not expensive, then it is obvious why we should all be buying daffs for our future gratification.

+Plant daffodil bulbs in early autumn, ideally September, and potted bulbs in spring before they come into flower.
 There are hundreds of varieties out there so to make life a little less complicated we have sifted through and suggested a few that are reliable, beautiful, disease resistant and long flowering.
 Shortlisted like that, all you need to do is choose the ones you want.
 Your choose will also influence when you should plant the daffodils.